mehmetafsar510/aws_devops/aws/projects/010-Dynamic-site-site-vpnconnection/READme.md

 This is is the file which configures the IPSEC Tunnel interfaces over which our VPN traffic flows.
 This configures the ones for ROUTER1 -> BOTH AWS Endpoints

-Replace the following placeholders with the real values in the `DemoValueTemplate.md` document
+Replace the following placeholders with the real values in the `DemoValueTemplate.md`(you have change your own configuration.
+Download it vpn connection part than change this value) document

 - ROUTER1_PRIVATE_IP
 - CONN1_TUNNEL1_ONPREM_OUTSIDE_IP